ericthehacker/magento-phpnativepasswords/README.md

 [PHP's native password hashing](http://php.net/manual/en/function.password-hash.php) functionality for customer and admin password hashing and validation.

-**WARNING**: This is a work in progress, and although I plan to finish it quickly, it is not currently well tested.

 ## Overview

 According to [PHP password hashing FAQ](http://php.net/manual/en/faq.passwords.php#faq.passwords.fasthash), the hashing